 - Cumulative grade point average of no less than 2.75 on 4.00 scale.

-- Portfolio which demonstrates a level of artistic achievement that implies a developed ability for advanced study in visual art.
+- A portfolio which demonstrates a level of artistic achievement that implies a developed ability for advanced study in visual art.
 This portfolio must be submitted directly to the visual arts graduate program director for committee review.
 The portfolio should consist of a folder of twenty images on a cross-platform CD or DVD.
 Images must be accompanied by a separate hardcopy list designating title of piece, date, medium, and size (when appropriate).

 - Resume documenting the chronology of all educational and work experience, including art experience, teaching experience, grants, honors, awards, exhibitions, and publications.